-This is not your compliance based, call all of your friends or meet for lunch and get updated pricing!
-This involves a complete tour of each competitor acting as the prospect in order to see their community from the perspective of the prospect.
-Ask all the questions that prospects ask you to see how the community sales person answers them and pick out how they are positioning their community.
-How do they explain their pricing, levels of care, amenities, lifestyle, memory care program, etc.?
-Pick up a full marketing packet to see how your presentation compares (sample menus, activity calendars, floor plans, price lists, etc.).
+This involves going on a tour of each competitor and acting as the prospect.
+Ask all the questions that prospects ask you to see how the community sales person answers them.
+How are they are positioning their community?
+Do they explain their pricing, levels of care, amenities, lifestyle, memory care program, etc.?
+Pick up a full marketing packet to see how your community’s presentation compares.
 Make notes of your impressions right away while the experience is fresh in your mind.

-Schedule an hour or two (or break this up to do one component at a time as part of a weekly manager’s meeting) to strategize as a team about your community’s strengths, weaknesses, opportunities and threats.
-You can get an outline, training and tools on how to do a SWOT online and here is a quick overview:
+Schedule an hour or two to strategize as a team about your community’s strengths, weaknesses, opportunities, and threats (SWOT).
+You can go online to get an outline, training, and tools on how to do a SWOT.
+But for now, here is a quick overview.

 - Amenities – dining, activities, transportation, recreation, social, spiritual, intellectual activities, pool, spa, etc.